 Video 6: Die-Cutting Basics

-cutting has revolutionized the way many cultures cut their pieces.
-It's easy fast way to cut multiple pieces of this insides.
-How does that work.
-First you start with cutting machine.
-And a phone The diets are created specifically for doctors and they include cornering seam allowances.
-And op and the dog years corners will be trimmed up during the cutting process as well.
-Plays the diet.
-Don't Put your fabric layers on top of that guy.
-Then cover it with the act.
-Press the whole thing up against.
-The center.
-And turning you know.
-In that direction you want the to go.
-Now most guys can handle anywhere from 46 layers of fabric.
-That kind happens in the middle of this process.
-And you'll see.
-As we pull off the players.
-That are triangles are what's left behind.
-You can cut up to 24 triangles just that quickly using three layers of fabric. can see where you can say plenty of time by doing your heading this way.
-Give that a try.
+Die-cutting has revolutionized the way many quilters cut their pieces.
+It's an easy, fast way to cut multiple pieces of the same size.
+How does it work?
+First you start with a die-cutting machine and a foam die.
+The dies are created specifically for quilters, so they include 1/4" seam allowances, and often the dog ears or corners will be trimmed off during the cutting process as well.
+Place the die foam-side up.
+Put your fabric layers on top of the die.
+Then cover it with the mat.
+Press the whole thing up against the center, and turn the handle in the direction you want the die to go.
+Now most dies can handle anywhere from 4-6 layers of fabric.
+The cutting happens in the middle of this process.
+And you'll see as we pull off the layers that our triangles are what's left behind.
+You can cut up to 24 triangles just that quickly using three layers of fabric.
+So you can see where you can save plenty of time by doing your die-cutting this way.
+Give it a try.